labex-labs/practice-git-programming-courses/README.md

 <img width="128px" src="https://file.labex.io/path/mlkFQS0wjouP.png">
 </div>

-Git is a version control system that allows you to track changes in your code and collaborate with others.
-It's used by millions of developers around the world, including some of the largest companies in the world.
-In this skill tree, you'll learn how to use Git to manage your projects and collaborate with others.
+Git is the industry-standard version control system.
+This Skill Tree provides a comprehensive learning path for mastering Git.
+Ideal for developers of all levels, it offers a structured roadmap to understand repositories, branching, and collaboration workflows.
+Through hands-on, non-video courses and practical exercises in an interactive Git playground, you'll gain real-world experience in managing code versions and collaborating with teams.

 |   Index | Name                                                                        | Level   | Repo                                                            | Course Link                                                 |
 |---------|-----------------------------------------------------------------------------|---------|-----------------------------------------------------------------|-------------------------------------------------------------|